Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 - http://tachyons.io
 - https://materializecss.com

-Read up on these 9 CSS Fraemworks here: https://athemes.com/collections/best-css-frameworks/
+Read up on these 9 CSS Frameworks here: https://athemes.com/collections/best-css-frameworks/

 ## Use the Framework

-Each framework has it's own systems and paradigms.
-For the most part they will work in this way:
+Each framework has its systems and paradigms.
+For the most part, they will work in this way:

 - You will link to a stylesheet you may also have the option to include a JS file.
 - Linking to the stylesheet will add a set of default styles that cover the common tags like: